RyanJulyan/Flask-BDA/README.md

 # Flask Business Driven App (BDA)
-## A Cross-platform, Multi-tenant, SAAS-ready, Rapid Application Development (RAD) tool to assist with building flask python applications.
+## Quickly create cross-platform, multi-tenant, SAAS-ready, mobile and web applications, and reactive web apps for any device.
+A Rapid Application Development (RAD) tool to assist with building flask python applications.
 Helping you build applications fast, right, and for the Future.

 > **Note:** Still under Development!